 POWER UPRENEWABLE ENERGY

-in renewable energy technologies that go beyond the familiar initiatives promise true energy independence.
-Photovoltaic cells will cover roofs, cars, airplanes, schools, businesses and a dizzying variety of devices.
-Lightweight and ultra-long-lasting batteries will power transportation.
-Soon vehicles, factories, homes, phones and countless other devices can be powered fossil-free 24/7.
-Bringing these innovations to market requires careful planning, collective commitment and coordinated action with industry, universities and foundations pooling their best minds and resources.
+Innovations in renewable technologies promise true energy independence.
+Bringing these innovations to market requires careful planning, collective commitment and coordinated action with private and public entities pooling their best minds and resources.

 Renewables are a $64 billion market in the United States, which accounts for 11 percent of energy consumption.
 Solar energy is a large part of this consumption, as one of the top two sources of new electricity generating capacity in the U.S.

 HARNESSING RENEWABLE ENERGYIN ARIZONA

 Arizonans are experts in fueling a robust economy using renewable resources.
 The state is the 14th most-populous, but energy consumption is very low.

 The state is at the forefront of renewable energy as a leader in solar power.
 Sunny skies allow for expansive solar energy programs that manufacture and install solar panels.
 Arizona businesses have developed, engineered and built photovoltaic power plants across the state, paving the way for future energy needs.